buneeIsSlo/buneeIsSlo/README.md

 [![Hello world!](./img/greet.gif)](https://github.com/buneeisslo)

 Hi!
-I'm [bunee](https://twitter.com/slo_bunee), the name I roll with on the internet.
+I'm [Abhishek](https://x.com/awwbhi2)(aka bunee).
 I'm a Frontend developer with a keen interest in creating web apps that are intuitive, accessible, and visually pleasing.
 I love JavaScript and all the baggage that comes with it.
 Right now, I'm freelancing and totally open to teaming up or just having a laid-back virtual chat.
 Please feel free to shoot me a message anytime at hello.bunee@gmail.com – I'm all ears :)

 <h4 align="left">Languages and Tools:</h4>